akaAgar/the-universal-mission-for-dcs-world/README.md

 ## Version history

+- **0.3.251019** (10/19/2025)
+  - Additional content
+    - New mission types
+      - "Helicopter hunt" missions: locate and intercept enemy attack and transport helicopters
+      - Offensive counter-air: destroy enemy aircraft on the ramp before they take off **(Requires a target location with at least one enemy land airbase, or mission type will automatically be changed to ground attack)**
+  - Balance improvements
+    - Missions with higher cloud cover and wind speed now award more XP
+  - Bug fixes
+    - AWACS datalinked now showing on SA pages
+    - AWACS can now detect enemy helicopters
+    - Added missing net.allow_unsafe_api value in autoexec.cfg that prevented some advanced scripts from working
+    - "On landing" actions (medal/promotions check, AI wingmen removal, etc) no longer triggered when player lands away from an airfield (e.g. in a Harrier on a helicopter)
+  - Improvements
+    - ATC weather reports now include informations about cloud cover and rain
+  - Misc
+    - AWACS unit now spawned when mission is loaded
 - **0.3.250914** (09/14/2025)
   - **MAJOR CHANGE:**
     - Use of "Client" slots instead of "Player" slots even in single-player missions, allowing the player to respawn on death/ejection instead of having to start the whole mission again